-- 9.2 Arrangement 1: ACAP Review is conducted by a Public Accounting Entity ("PAE") 9 or its tax affiliate 10 - 9.2.1 A PAE or its tax affiliate is appointed by you to perform the entire ACAP Review.
+- 9.2.1 A PAE or its tax affiliate is appointed by you to perform the entire ACAP Review.
 The designated team to conduct the ACAP Review fulfils the following conditions: - (a) The team is led by an Accredited Tax Advisor (GST) of Singapore Chartered Tax Professionals Limited ("SCTP"). - (b) The team reports to an Audit Partner or Tax Partner/Tax Director. - (c) The team's tests of controls follow the audit methodology based on generally accepted auditing standards11. - (d) If the PAE or its tax affiliate had been involved in other GST-specific engagements listed below, it should put in place additional safeguards (other than the usual safeguards required by the profession):

-GST-specific engagement Additional safeguards in the conduct of ACAP Review PAE or its tax affiliate The 12-month ACAP Period 12 should not coincide with prepares or reviews the same period for which the GST return was prepared GST return for the or reviewed.
-ACAP Applicant prior to e-filing of the return.
+GST-specific Additional safeguards in the conduct of ACAP engagement Review The 12-month ACAP Period 12 should not coincide with the same period for which the GST return was prepared or reviewed.